Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Discussion and conclusion

-Next, because of symmetry, we may also limit our considerations to the front hemisphere of the Poincar\'e sphere, as the rear hemisphere will exhibit equal projection probabilities for the set of corresponding opposite (orthogonal in Hilbert space) states.
-There will be at most two $\ket{\psi_\text{b}}$ of relevance lying within the remaining hemispherical segment.

-The positions farthest from any $\ket\phi$ are those that lie equally distant from a pair of adjacent measurement states---i.e., positions on arcs of great circles on the Poincar\'e sphere, passing midway between $\ket\phi$ states (see Fig.~\ref{fig:timingstates}).
-We can satisfy these conditions for two $\ket{\psi_\text{b}}$ states simultaneously, while maintaining their \SI{90}{\degree} separation, by choosing $\hat U$ such that it places them at opposite ends of one such arc, \SI{\pm45}{\degree} from the equator.
-The angle subtended from either of these positions to either nearby $\ket\phi$ is \SI{60}{\degree}, thus the projection probability for both states is $3/4$.

-Because the photons Bob receives will be measured in one of the two bases, $H$/$V$ or $D$/$A$, with probability $1/2$, we finally arrive at the maximum detection probability, for some $\phi$ and $\psi_\text{a}$, minimized over all possible rotations $\hat U$, of $3/8$.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-We have presented and experimentally implemented a polarization frame compensation protocol tailored to BB84 QKD, and theoretically characterized the photonic resources required for it to maintain good alignment.
-The protocol utilizes only the single-photon-level states of the BB84 protocol itself and state generation or state measurement that is tomographically complete (which can be achieved by making intelligent use of the wave plates necessary to compensate the observed polarization rotation).
-Given less than a few percent of recorded counts in a realistic scenario, the residual QBER is below source intrinsic QBER, even over high-loss links---for example, in any context where the signal fidelity is high enough to perform QKD, better than \SI{1}{\percent} residual QBER is possible in a single execution with only 400 detections.
-Thanks to this low resource requirement, the correction can be fast (within a few seconds), limited primarily by the physical reconfiguration of the compensation optics.
-Notably, many of the required counts could be extracted from detections assigned to parameter estimation---counts which are already destined to be excluded from the generated key.
+We have detailed a polarization frame alignment scheme tailored to BB84 QKD experiments, and theoretically characterized the photonic resources required for it to reliably obtain good alignment.
+The scheme utilizes only the single-photon-level states of the BB84 protocol itself and state generation or state measurement that is tomographically complete, which can be achieved by making intelligent use of the wave plates necessary to compensate the observed polarization rotation.
+Given less than a few percent of detection outcomes in a realistic QKD scenario, the residual QBER is below source intrinsic QBER, even over high-loss links---e.g., in any context where the signal fidelity is high enough to perform QKD, better than \SI{1}{\percent} residual QBER is possible with only 400 detections.